 Anthropology is the study of people, in all times and in all places.
 Anthropology consists of 4 fields: Cultural Anthropology (the study of human culture), Physical Anthropology (the study of the human body), Archaeology (the study of what humans left behind), and Linguistics (the study of human language).
 For more information on each of the 4 fields of Anthropology, please see the appropriate question on this page.

 Anthropology 4U is a small business created by Keirsten E. Snover, and it is focused on educational outreach.
 It brings Anthropology to the general public, and makes the discipline accessible for all ages.
-Anthropology 4U offers a unique educational experience for life-long learners, by providing online and in-person courses in all 4 fields of Anthropology.
+Anthropology 4U offers a unique educational experience for life-long learners, by providing online courses in all 4 fields of Anthropology.
 To learn more, please visit the About section of this website.

 Cultural Anthropology is the study of human cultures around the world, and how different aspects of life are similar or different in other cultures.
 Cultural Anthropology looks at family life, religion, art, economics, politics, and many more topics.
 Subfields of Cultural Anthropology include Business Anthropology, Medical Anthropology, Legal Anthropology, Environmental Anthropology, and lots more.
 For almost any topic you can think of, there are Anthropologists studying it!